NIH-CARD/CARDBiomedBench/README.md

 ### Running with Slurm Cluster

-If using a Slurm cluster, submit jobs for each model:
+If using a Slurm cluster, submit jobs for each model with example commands specified in the slurm_commands.txt file.

 ## Customizing the Configuration